Welcome to our admitted PhD & MS students!

 When does registration start?

-Registration starts May 10th.
+Registration starts in May (date TBD).
 Send your official transcripts today!
 You will be able to register once you send your official transcripts to the Graduate Studies office.
 Until they are processed, you'll have a hold on your registration.
 Transcript instructions.

 Who do I contact to start my I-20?